LJW-C/radio-map-tta/README.md

 After receiving the dataset, organize it according to the instructions provided in the access email.

 3. Model Testing
-To test the model with TTA and dynamic learning rate adjustment: python test.py --model [model_name]
+To test the model with Online Adaptation and dynamic learning rate adjustment: python test.py --model [model_name]